nevi000/Assignment3/Report.md

 1. If you were given an additional requirement of excluding certain words (for example, conjunctions), at which step you would do this and why?
 (0.1 pt)

+our Answer: If we were required to exclude certain words or conjunction from the word counting task, probably the most effective point to do this would be directly after tokenizing the text, particularly right after splitting it into individual words but before performing the map operation (that is before each word gets mapped to a key-value pair).
+Explaination: Because filtering at an early stage ensures that irrelevant tokens cant enter the counting procedure, resulting in reduced computation time and memory usage (--> fewer key-value pairs to process).

 2. In Lecture 1, the potential of optimizing the mapping step through combined mapping and reduce was discussed.
 How would you use this in this task? (in your answer you can either provide a description or a pseudo code).
 Optional: Implement this optimization and observe the effect on performance (i.e., time taken for completion).
-(0.1 pt)
+(0.1 pt) our Answer: We would implemnt the optimization simply by replacing the groupByKey() operation with reduceByKey() in the word counting task.
+            This is because reduceByKey() combines the mapping and reducing steps by performing local aggregation on each partition before shuffling the data across the network, which basically reduces the shuffle size and improves performance